 Having flown off the RAF Gladiators on the morning of the 24th April (a single Skua lead the fighters to their destination) the carriers stayed a substantial distance from the Norwegian coast.
 The Skuas flew patrols over Aandalsnes and a force of Luftwaffe bombers were engaged by 803 Squadron who claimed two Heinkel 111s destroyed and a Dornier 17 damaged.
 One of the Skuas of 800 Squadron, L3050 flown by Midshipman Treene with observer Naval Airman "Doc" Goble, ran out of fuel on the final approach to land back on the Ark Royal and had to ditch; both crewmen were rescued by a destroyer (to read about this and further adventures click here).
 The next day (25th) a dawn strike was launched by both Skuas and Swordfish on the harbour and Luftwaffe bases at Trondheim, claiming 12 enemy aircraft destroyed and doing extensive damage to German shipping and port facilities.
 However 4 of the Skuas failed to return to Glorious, only one was hit by enemy AA fire, the other 3 were forced down by extremely bad weather, all the crews were rescued (for details of one crew's escape see Skua Postscripts ).
 On the same day a bitter blow was dealt by the Luftwaffe when they destroyed all but 5 of the RAF Gladiators operating from Lake Lesjaskog and made the lake unusable through bombing.
 The remaining RAF Gladiators operated from Setnesmoen nearer to Aandalsnes the following day but by the evening of the 26th only one Gladiator survived and that had to be destroyed due to lack of fuel.
 Thus the weight of protecting the forces ashore from air attack fell on the Skuas, with only the scanty support of a single squadron of long range Blenheim fighters based in the UK, operating at the limit of their range.

 On the 26th April Skuas on patrol over Aandalsnes carried out 8 interceptions and claimed 2 Heinkel 111s destroyed and another three Heinkels damaged.
 A Skua from 803 Squadron was lost this day, its pilot Lieutenant Cecil Howard Filmer survived but the gunner, Petty Officer Baldwin was killed (A rare colour photo of their Skua is on the Skua Colours page).
 An 800 Squadron pilot, Petty Officer J Hadley was badly wounded that day.
 The FAA pilots were learning how to use their Skuas to the best advantage and on the following day they claimed no less than nine German bombers destroyed and another two damaged.
 At one stage over twenty bombers were driven off by the Skuas making dummy attacks, having used up all their ammunition.
 On this same day (the 27th) the British carriers were attacked by German bombers, but were beaten off by Gladiators from Glorious.
 The Sea Gladiators from Glorious had been providing protection for the aircraft carriers themselves but the Glorious had had to leave to refuel on the evening of the 27th leaving the Ark Royal's Skuas and Blackburn Rocs to provide fighter cover for the 28th.
 The three Rocs of 803 squadron being launched twice that day, when they drove off German aircraft shadowing the British carrier force.
 Three Skuas of 800 squadron were sent to patrol over a convoy of British ships, they drove off attacks by several bombers.
 One of the Skuas, crewed by Captain Richard Thomas Partridge RM and Lieutenant Robin Souyhey Bostock RN shot down a Heinkel III.
 Shortly afterwards their Skua's engine failed and they had to land on a frozen lake.
 The crew of the Skua and the survivors of the Heinkel found refuge in the same cabin.
 Their story, and the story of the recovery of the Skua from the bottom of the lake (it is now on display at the Fleet Air Arm Museum Yeovilton) can be found on the Operation Skua Website.
+The story also formed the basis for the feature film "Cross of Honour".
 Also on the 27th April, six of Ark Royal's Skuas took part in an early morning strike on Trondheim harbour, attacking merchant ships and float planes.
 One of the Skuas was unable to find its way back to Ark Royal and made a landing at the Setnesmoen landing ground.
 The crew managed to refuel their Skua and with the happy discovery of a discarded engine starter cartridge were able to fly back to Hatston in the Orkney Islands on the 30th April.

 The Ark Royal withdrew into the Atlantic on the 29th and 30th and then joined up with the refuelled Glorious to approach the Norwegian coast on the 1st May (on board the Glorious, along with her Swordfish and Sea Gladiators, were 3 Skuas and a single Roc of 803 squadron).
 Spotted by the Luftwaffe both Carriers were subjected to a series of attacks by Junkers Ju 87 Stukas, during which Glorious in particular, was very lucky not to be hit.
 With the threat of air attack now so high and with the possibility of U-boats making an appearance there was no alternative but for the carriers to withdraw leaving Aandalsnes and Namsos to be evacuated without air cover.
 However the Skuas would be back in Norwegian skies within a week